Maintaining Eligibility

 Attending a voluntary or informal study group not assigned by the university

 To determine the amount of aid the student has earned up to the time of withdrawal, Scholarships & Financial Aid will divide the number of calendar days the student attended classes by the total number of calendar days in the semester (minus any scheduled breaks of 5 days or more).
 The resulting percentage is then multiplied by the total federal funds that were disbursed (either to the student’s university account or to the student directly by check or direct deposit) for the semester.
-This calculation determines the amount of aid earned by the student which they may keep (e.g., if the student attended 25% of the term, the student will have earned 25% of the aid disbursed).
+This calculation determines the amount of aid earned by the student, which they may keep (e.g., if the student attended 25% of the term, the student will have earned 25% of the aid disbursed).
 The unearned amount – total aid disbursed minus the earned amount – must be returned to the federal government by the University or the student.
 Scholarships & Financial Aid will notify and provide instructions to students who are required to return funds to the government.

 Allocating Returned Title IV (Federal) Aid